-Copyright protects an author's right to reproduce (copy), distribute (license), make derivatives of the work, publicly display and perform the work.
+Copyright protects an author's exclusive right to reproduce (copy), distribute (license), adapt, publicly display or perform the work.

-Here are a few common misperceptions (and corrections) about copyright law basic principles.
+Here are a few common misconceptions (and corrections) about copyright law basic principles.

 These are basic guidelines and do not represent legal advise.